Top 10 Reasons to Have a Revocable Living Trust in Florida

 7. Manage Out-of-State Property

 If you own property outside Florida, you could face multiple probate proceedings in different states.
-Placing out-of-state property into your trust avoids this “ancillary probate,” saving your heirs additional legal headaches.
+Placing out-of-state property into your trust avoids this ancillary probate, saving your heirs additional legal complications.

 8. Support Blended Families

 For blended families, trusts offer flexibility.
-You can provide for your current spouse during their lifetime while ensuring children from a prior marriage inherit later.
+You can provide for your current spouse during their lifetime while making sure children from a prior marriage inherit later.
 This helps balance the needs of your spouse with your commitment to your children.
+See our post on estate planning for second marriages in Florida for how QTIP and other trusts are used in this exact situation.

 9. Encourage Financial Responsibility